UWB-ACM/CTCI/2020-02-Spring/0_arrays_matrix/README.md

 **Explanation:**
 Buy on day 2 (price = 1) and sell on day 5 (price = 6), profit = 6-1 = 5.
-Not 7-1 = 6, as selling price needs to be larger than buying price.
+Not 7-1 = 6, as the selling date needs to follow the purchase date.

 #### Function Signature